microsoftgraph/uwp-csharp-excel-snippets-rest-sample/README.md

 # Excel REST API Explorer

 This sample is a [Universal Windows Platform](http://dev.windows.com) application that demonstrates how to use the [Excel REST API](https://github.com/OfficeDev/microsoft-graph-docs/tree/beta) to access Excel workbooks stored in OneDrive for Business and SharePoint Online using the Office Graph from a native application.
-Please note that the Excel REST API is release in beta and that the sample only shows how to make a smaller subset of the requests that can be made using the Excel REST API.
+Please note that the Excel REST API is released in beta and that the sample only shows how to make a smaller subset of the requests that can be made using the Excel REST API.
 Check the documentation for other things you can do with the API.

 ## Prerequisites ##